scabench-org/scabench/README.md

    - **For Baseline Analysis**: Use `gpt-5-mini` for best accuracy
    - **Important**: The scorer processes ALL findings in a single LLM call, so a model with sufficient context window is critical
    - Use `gpt-4o` if you encounter context length errors with very large projects
-   - Use `--max-files` to limit analysis during testing
+   - Use `--patterns` to specify which files to analyze

 2. **Batch Processing**:
    ```bash